In-app notifications: 8 types, best practices, and examples

 Types of in-app notifications

 Not all in-app notifications are created equal.
 Each type has a specific strength, and choosing the right format for the right moment is what separates effective product communication from noise.
-Here are the eight most common types.
+Here's a quick-reference comparison of the eight most common types, followed by a deeper look at each one.

 Modals